 Try to be as parallel to the insect as you can so you have more the most in focus as possible.
-Scale is important for identification and research, a coin is pretty good.
-Or a flat multi-tool with a short ruler on your keychain like Keyport or Nite-Ize.
+Scale is important for identification and research, a coin or dollar bill is pretty good.
+Or a multi-tool with a short ruler on your keychain like Keyport or Nite-Ize.

 You don’t need a fancy camera for shooting insects for ID purposes. iPhones and many Android phones are surprisingly good at macros.
 Point & Shoot cameras have advantage of greater depth of field than an DSLR.
 That is good for macros because more is in focus.

 If your camera has a macro mode (flower icon), try it.
-Sometimes macro mode is automatic when up close.
+Sometimes macro mode is turned on automatically when up close.
 You want to get as close as you can without scaring off the insect.
 Take a few safety shots from a comfortable distance and then move closer if you can.
 Zoom can be used, but the details will usually be sharper up close in macro mode.

 I usually shoot with flash, but for ID purposes, it is useful for some natural light shots when possible.
 Flash can change the colors of the insect.
 But it can also highlight the reflective/iridescent parts (like on a Metalmark butterfly).